hessJ/FLEET/README.md

 # FLEET
 Functional LD-clump EnrichmEnt Test (active development, i.e., easy to break)

-This tool is used for biological interpretation of GWAS signals for polygenic traits.
+This tool is used for biological interpretation of GWAS signals for polygenic phenotypes.

 ### Please visit the Wiki page to set up FLEET on your workstation
 https://github.com/hessJ/FLEET/wiki